PedanticHacker/ReChess/README.md

 - select from one of the dark or light styles
 - flip the board if you want to play from the top
 - play against the latest version of the Stockfish engine
-- navigate through moves of the game by scrolling the mouse wheel
+- navigate through game moves by scrolling the mouse wheel
 - paste a FEN from the clipboard by double-clicking the FEN editor

 ## Which chess variants are supported?